Wilson County assistance programs.

 Any help offered by the center is for those who meet age, household income, disability, or other requirements of the program in question.
 Qualified low income individuals may also be able to receive financial assistance for utility bills, food, gasoline vouchers, medications and other expenses.

 Another option is the Mt.
 Juliet Help Center.
 They offer utility assistance up to once per year.
 Phone (615) 754-4357.

 The region is supported by the Salvation Army.
 Social services and assistance programs range from financial aid to addressing basic needs.
 Call the agency for information on, referrals, and maybe even direct financial assistance.
-As resources allow, some of what may be offered in Wilson County includes emergency utility bill help, money for paying rent, free food, and school supplies.
+As resources allow, some of what may be offered in Wilson County includes emergency utility bill help, money for paying rent, free food, free Christmas gifts and school supplies.
 Other resources include a thrift store, food pantry, and programs focused on senior citizens.
 Case mangers are focused on helping the working poor.
 Read Wilson County Salvation Army assistance.